Jennifer Clark

 Todd claims Donald was ready to make his divorce permanent.

 I think my dad really tried to make it work, but things were never going to be what they were.
+They were were never gonna be the same, and he realized that.

 Life's too short to be unhappy, and he said that he was going to.
+He was going to tell her to leave.

-Todd says, as soon as Jennifer was out of the house, Donald planned to reach out to his old girlfriend, Danielle Young.
+Todd says as soon as Jennifer was out of the house, Donald planned to reach out to his old girlfriend, Danielle Young.

 He was going to try to make it work with Danielle.

+Investigators work quickly to track down Danielle.
 But when they knock on her door, it's obvious that Donald isn't with her.

 Danielle is very upset about Donald being missing.
+Danielle was also pregnant.

 According to Danielle, she met Donald at the end of March 2008.

+Danielle was a woman my dad met.
 When Jenny first left, I guess he was sad, really depressed.

 When it was not his time to have the boys, he would go to the bar.
+And he met Danielle at a bar.

 They were friends for a couple weeks, and Donald asked her to move in with him in order to take care of Donald's children.

 After Danielle moved into Donald's house, they began a sexual affair.
+She made him happy.

 She made him, I guess, go back to younger days.
+He would go out again.

-He would go out again, he had fun.
+He had fun.

 24-year-old Danielle explains that even though they seemed like a perfect match, she was worried about the 17-year age gap between them.

 Danielle was afraid that she was too young for Donald, so she left and moved back in with her mother.
+After that, Donald, he decided he would try to make it work with Jeannie.

 Danielle says she was stunned when Donald called her out of the blue on the evening of November 18th.